Warner-Bell/aws-s3hosted-website-devops/README.md

    See [CONFIG_SETUP.md](https://github.com/Warner-Bell/AWS-S3Hosted-Website-CI_CD/blob/main/docs/CONFIG_SETUP.md) for detailed instructions.

 6. **Edit Credentials File** -
-   Edit the `.credential-file` to include your GitHub token and username, then rename it to `.credentials-file.env`.
+   Edit the `credential-file` to include your GitHub token and username, then rename it to `credentials-file.env`.
    ```
    GITHUB_TOKEN=https://Your GitHub User-Name:Your Access Token@github.com
    ```